turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 2: Test & Refactor

-The Ruby community has a saying "Keep it DRY" where DRY = Don't Repeat Yourself.
+The Ruby community has a saying "Keep it DRY" where DRY means Don't Repeat Yourself.
 Whenever you do the same thing twice you introduce the possibility for mistakes down the road.
 Try to cut any repetition down inside your code.

 If you implemented more than one of the solutions for adding the zeros, which one best communicates the purpose?
 That's the one you should use.